 Initially, the Little Apple Dolls fashion aesthetic followed a strict set of rules imposed by the creator.
 This included a limited colour scheme (red black white and grey), avoiding modern dress silhouettes, and the use of natural fabrics (cottons, raw silk).
 The outfits are meant to speak of a bygone era, so influences from Victorian England, Old Gothicism, and elaborate Eastern dress (kimonos, hanbok, layered shrouds) can be seen.
 Of the fashion Urie says:

 “Imitations of traditional Eastern clothing for the early dolls, Solus, Sine, Umbrae and Lethe were homages to the mesmerizing costumes I’d seen in old films about ghosts in rural Japan and empresses in Chinese opera growing up.
-I could never truly replicate the clothing from those parts of the world because that is not my heritage and is not really mine to celebrate- most of what is created is a complete mish-mash of my influences: Asian horror, movie monsters and vintage fashion”
+Although I appreciate the clothing, I could never truly replicate the clothing from those parts of the world because that is not my heritage and is not really mine to discuss or celebrate - most of what is created is a complete mish-mash of my influences: Asian horror, movie monsters and vintage fashion.
+I would urge everyone to go learn more about the rich history and customs of these traditional fashions from the true cultural source (not me!)"

 Post series 4, Urie allowed herself more creative freedom to experiment and subsequently released the Custom Couture line, made up of dolls from the artist’s portfolio previously rejected dolls.

-Each Little Apple Doll character comes with its own storybook which are written and illustrated by Urie.
-The stories present the central character with a situation in which she discovers a secret which leads to otherworldly conflict or faces a threat which she must then save herself from.
+Each Little Apple Doll character comes with its own storybook which is written and illustrated by Ufuoma Urie.
+The stories present the central character with a situation in which they discover a secret which leads to otherworldly conflict or faces a threat which they must then save themselves from.
 Ultimately each story culminates in a life or death battle with the protagonist losing their earthly life but gaining wisdom or freedom and being invited by Little Apple Red to the Inbetween, a magical realm where a perfected replica of the world they knew is created for them.
 There they are encouraged to find their own way to eternal contentment and live out their existence in the role they loved before their lives were cut short.
 The stories are best described as gothic fairytales.

 Narrating each tale is Little Apple Red, who does not possess an Earthly voice but speaks through Kook Headcage and Charles Carrion the raven, two storytellers and companions of the curious apple (who have their own separate adventures alluded to at the start of some of the stories)